-Duke Energy Corporation DUK reported fourth-quarter 2018 adjusted earnings of 84 cents per share, which missed the Zacks Consensus Estimate of 88 cents by 3.4%.
+Duke Energy Corporation DUK reported fourth-quarter 2019 adjusted earnings of 91 cents per share, which surpassed the Zacks Consensus Estimate of 88 cents by 3.4%.
 The bottom line also improved 8.3% year over year, driven by increased investments in electric and gas utilities and new renewable projects placed in service.

-For 2018, the company reported adjusted earnings of $4.72 per share, missing the Zacks Consensus Estimate by 0.63%.
-Full-year earnings however improved 3.3% from the previous year.
+For 2019, the company recorded adjusted earnings of $5.06 per share, which surpassed the Zacks Consensus Estimate of $5.03 by 0.6%.
+The bottom line also improved 34.6% from the prior year.

 Duke Energy Corporation Price, Consensus and EPS Surprise

-Electric Utilities & Infrastructure: Adjusted income in the fourth quarter was $628 million, up from $609 million in the year-ago quarter.
-The upside was driven by higher rider revenues and the contribution of rate cases in North Carolina.
+Electric Utilities & Infrastructure: Adjusted income in the fourth quarter totaled $584 million, which was lower than 628 million reported in the year-ago quarter.

 Other: The segment includes corporate interest expenses not allocated to other business units, results from Duke Energy’s captive insurance company and other investments.

 This segment incurred an adjusted loss of $248 million compared with a loss of $149 million in the year-ago quarter.

 As of Dec 31, 2019, Duke Energy had cash & cash equivalents of $311 million, down from $442 million as of Dec 31, 2018.
 Long-term debt was $54.99 billion at the end of 2019 compared with $51.12 billion at 2018-end.

 During 2019, the company generated net cash from operating activities of $8.21 billion compared with $7.19 billion in 2018.

 Duke Energy issued its 2020 adjusted EPS guidance.
 It expects adjusted earnings per share of $5.05-$5.45.
 The Zacks Consensus Estimate for 2020 earnings is pegged at $5.14 per share, below the mid-point of the company’s projected range.